-The rules below outline the expected behaviour of participants in APM's social media channels, i.e. 'The Community', including the APM blog and news feeds.
+The rules below outline the expected behaviour of participants on APM's website, i.e. 'The Community', including the APM blog and news feeds.
 These House Rules are in addition to APM's Rules and Regulations and the Code of Conduct for members.

 A community has a common purpose, interest or background which is maintained by the enthusiasm of the many and the dedication of the few.
 In this sense, online communities are no different to their face-to-face counterparts.

 The best reason to be part of a community is the opportunity to benefit from others by sharing information and experiences.